 “Then one day there was a Cuddlur uprising.
-In many ways, they were just as independent as Humans.
+In many ways, they were independent as Humans.
 Captain Tuurket Axxdo was the commander in charge of the region where my lab was located.”

-Slamming his fist down on the top of the science panel, GooYee cried, “Axxdo wore my improved combat vest and used it to tear Marrylynne apart right in front of me!
+Slamming his fist on the science panel, GooYee cried, “Axxdo wore my improved combat vest and used it to tear Marrylynne apart right in front of me!
 He tortured her unmercifully until she died.
 I still wake up sometimes to the memory of her screams of pain and terror.”

 Looking toward Whatsit and Chellsee, GooYee said, “I want to see if Tuurket Axxdo is still in command on Cuddlur.
 If he is, I want to use the weapons on this ship to blow his sorry ass to Hell!”

-Whatsit shrugged, curled the left side of his lips up in a half grin and said, “Axxdo’s dead.”
+Whatsit shrugged, curled the his lips in a half grin and said, “Axxdo’s dead.”